ChileOfficial Name: Republic of Chile

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 If traveling with prescription medication, check with the government of Chile to ensure the medication is legal in Chile.
-You can also call (56) 2 2575 5101.
-Always, carry your prescription medication in original packaging with your doctor’s prescription.
+Always carry a sufficient supply of your prescription medication in original packaging with your doctor’s prescription.

-- Dengue Fever is endemic to Easter Island but is not found on continental Chile
+- Dengue Fever (endemic to Easter Island but not found on continental Chile).

-- The ozone layer is especially thin over parts of Chile.
-Take precautions to protect yourself from ultraviolet radiation.
+- The ozone layer is especially thin over parts of Chile -protect yourself from ultraviolet radiation.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.